ZisElite/cmtl/documents/documentation/Scenes/library.tscn.md

 It is used to populate the library scroll area.
-It has a button with the name of the library
+It has a button with the name of the library.